Construction Loans

 What’s the difference between one-time and two-time close loans?

 A one-time close loan combines the construction financing and permanent mortgage into a single loan with one closing, saving time and closing costs.
-A two-time close involves two separate loans: a short-term construction loan followed by a permanent mortgage when construction is complete.
+A two-time close involves two separate loans: a short-term construction loan followed by a permanent mortgage once construction is complete.

-E Mortgage Capital, Inc.
+E Mortgage Capital.
+Inc.

-915 Highland Pointe Dr, Ste 200, Roseville, CA 95678
+915 Highland Pointe Dr, Roseville, CA 95678, USA

-3401 Mallory Lane, Franklin, TN 37067
+3401 Mallory Ln, Franklin, TN 37067, USA

 A toll-free consumer hotline is available at 1-877-276-5550.
 The department maintains a recovery fund to make payments of certain actual out of pocket damages sustained by borrowers caused by acts of licensed mortgage banker residential mortgage loan originators.
 A written application for reimbursement from the recovery fund must be filed with and investigated by the department prior to the payment of a claim.
 For more information about the recovery fund, please consult the department’s website at